2plus2cabbage/terraform-gcp-base/README.md

 4. Get the initial password in the GCP Console under **Compute Engine > VM Instances > [click running instance] > Windows Password**, or use the serial console to retrieve it.
 5. Use Remote Desktop to log in with the `Administrator` user and initial password; change the password on first login.
 6. To remove all resources, run `terraform destroy` (type `yes`).

+## Potential costs and licensing
+- The resources deployed using this Terraform configuration are generally designed to incur minimal to no costs, provided they are terminated promptly after creation.
+- It is important to fully understand your cloud provider's billing structure and any potential costs associated with the deployment of resources in public cloud environments.
+- You are also responsible for any applicable software licensing fees or other charges that may arise from the deployment and usage of these resources.